bborghans/vglut-kinetic-models/parms_optimization/README.md

 If the script is restarted, it will overwrite the output file at the first checkpoint, using the most recent parameter set from the previous run.
 #### Inputs
-- Time course data are loaded from: `Cl_WT_measurements.py` and `Cl_H120A_measurements.py` The following experimental conditions are used for the data recording:
+- Time course data are loaded from: `Cl_WT_measurements.py` and `Cl_H120A_measurements.py` The following experimental conditions for the Wild type (WT) construct are used for the recordings:
     ```
     WTintCl140Cl_pH55leaksubtract
     WTintCl140Cl_pH55Vdeactu